tromp/cuckoo/README.md

 Performance
 --------------

-The runtime of a single proof attempt for a 2^30 node graph on a 4GHz i7-4790K is 10.5 seconds with the single-threaded mean solver, using 2200MB (or 3200MB with faster solution recovery).
+The runtime of a single proof attempt for a 2^30 node graph on a 4 GHz i7-4790K is 10.5 seconds with the single-threaded mean solver, using 2200 MB (or 3200 MB with faster solution recovery).
 This reduces to 3.5 seconds with 4 threads (3x speedup).

-Using an order of magnitude less memory (just under 200MB), the lean solver takes 32.8 seconds per proof attempt.
+Using an order of magnitude less memory (just under 200 MB), the lean solver takes 32.8 seconds per proof attempt.
 Its multi-threading performance is less impressive though, with 2 threads still taking 25.6 seconds and 4 taking 20.5 seconds.